kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 #### Workload

-Validate that if specified the value of `wl.spec.maximumExecutionTime` is grater then 0.
+Validate that the value of `wl.spec.maximumExecutionTimeSeconds` is greater or equal to 0.

-Optionally: `wl.spec.maximumExecutionTime` is immutable [ while the workload is admitted ]
+Optionally: `wl.spec.maximumExecutionTimeSeconds` is immutable [ while the workload is admitted ]

 #### Jobs

-Validate that the value provided in the `kueue.x-k8s.io/max-exec-time-seconds` label is the base 10 representation of an integer grater then 0.
+Validate that the value provided in the `kueue.x-k8s.io/max-exec-time-seconds` label is the base 10 representation of an integer greater then 0.

 Optionally: The value of the `kueue.x-k8s.io/max-exec-time-seconds` label is immutable [ while the job is unsuspended ]